paladin952/TriviaApp/README.md

 A simple trivia app build with React Native + Redux

 # Debug issues
-For performance disable dev mode: the carousel library has some performance issues on dev debug mode
+For performance disable dev mode on android: the carousel library has some performance issues on dev mode